seirana/GEscDRS-TheraNet/README.md

 TheraNet identifies the list of possible effective approved drugs based on drug and disease target gene interactions.

 The pipeline is compatible with any Linux system and requires only two dependencies:
- -Nextflow (workflow manager)
+ - Nextflow (workflow manager)
- -Singularity  (as the container engine)
+ - Singularity  (as the container engine)

 # Table of contents
 - [Pipeline structure](#pipeline-structure)